appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ## Overview

 Apache Kafka is a powerful-distributed event streaming platform where Kafka Connect Cluster is a framework for building connectors to integrate Kafka with other systems.
-It makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
+It makes it simple to quickly define connectors that move large collections of data in and out of Kafka.
 Kafka Connect can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.

 Kafka ACL(Access Control List) is like a set of rules that say who is allowed to do specific things.
 For example, an ACL might say that `User:alice` can send messages to a certain topic, while `User:bob` can only read messages from that topic.
 So, Kafka's ACLs help manage and restrict what different users or applications are allowed to do with the brokers in the system, ensuring that only the right people can perform specific actions.